 “Oh, dear.”
-He hugged both Jack and me.
+He hugs both Jack and me.

-We walked back to our room.
-Jack who had been quiet all night was suddenly full of questions.
-Mainly he couldn’t believe I was so enthralled with Jesus.
+We walk back to our room.
+Jack has been quiet all night is suddenly full of questions.
+Mainly he can’t believe I’m so enthralled with Jesus.

-“I can’t explain why I feel so strongly that He is in my heart,” I answered.
+“I can’t explain why I feel so strongly that He is in my heart,” I answer.